transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 (see fig. \@ref(fig:opr-authors)).
-Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business in the investigated subset of journals, it is not unusual in the sciences, at least on an optional basis
+Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business in the investigated subset of journals, it is not unusual in the natural sciences, at least on an optional basis
 (for example in case the referee wants to sign their review).